njcltd/gfimax/maxdashing/README.md

 Change the API key to yours from the dashboard in the maxfocus.rb file (Dashboard, Settings, General Settings, API)

-Once they are uploaded configure your dashboard.erb file by adding the lines below, you can change the layout if you wish.
+Once they are uploaded configure your dashboard file, sample.erb located in the dashboard folder by adding the lines below, you can change the layout if you wish.

 ```
 <li data-row="2" data-col="2" data-sizex="1" data-sizey="1" >